wp-plugins/stats-counter/readme.txt

 * Password protected Counter
 * Hidden Counter

+Customize your counter design for Stats Counter or select flexible colors for the counter of your web page.

 If you need help with the plugin or you want to report a bug please refer to http://www.wpadm.com/support/